Albert James Bernays: Life

 Bernays was a genial man and a capable and popular teacher; he took a great interest in social matters generally, and gave over a thousand free public lectures during his lifetime.
 Besides the works mentioned above he published a small manual on food in 1876, an essay on The Moderate Use of Alcohol True Temperance, published in the Contemporary Review and reprinted with essays by others in The Alcohol Question, various editions of Notes for Students in Chemistry, and miscellaneous lectures on agricultural chemistry and other subjects.
 He also carried out investigations on the atmosphere of Cornish mines and on dangerous trades, and made inventions in water filtration.
 He was a fellow of the Chemical Society and of the Institute of Chemistry.

 Family

 He married Ellen Labatt, daughter of Benjamin Evans; she died on 6 February 1901 (Times, 8 February 1901).
+One of his brothers was Lewis Adolphus Bernays, notable public servant in Queensland, Australia.